Apple scab: Chemical controls

-Biological Control
+Biological control

 Biological control refers to the use of a population of one organism (a biological control agent) to suppress the population of another.
 There are very few biological control agents registered for the control of apple scab.
-One of the most widely-recognized products is Serenade® ASO, a microbial biofungicide which uses Bacillus subtilis as its active ingredient and may be used to control foliar diseases caused by bacteria or fungi.
+One of the most widely recognized products is Serenade® ASO, a microbial biofungicide which uses Bacillus subtilis as its active ingredient and may be used to control foliar diseases caused by bacteria or fungi.
 Furthermore, several fungal antagonists have been isolated and identified as potential biocontrols.
 One of such antagonists is Cladosporium cladosporioides (strain H39).
 This antagonistic fungus has demonstrated significant bioactivity against apple scab.
-This was indicated in a 2015 study, which found that applications of C. cladosporioides could reduce leaf scab incidence by 42-98% and apple scab incidence by 41-94% in both conventionally and organically managed orchards.
+This was indicated in a 2015 study, which found that applications of C. cladosporioides could reduce leaf scab incidence by 42–98% and apple scab incidence by 41–94% in both conventionally and organically managed orchards.

 Resistance breeding programs

 The first formal resistance breeding programs for apple scab began in the early 20th century with the development of the PRI Apple Breeding Program by Purdue University, Rutgers University, and the University of Illinois.
 Since its inception in 1945, the PRI Apple Breeding Program has used controlled crosses between cultivated apples and wild Malus species to develop 1500 resistant cultivars, 16 of which (including 'Prima,' 'Jonafree,' and 'Goldrush') have been named released into market.
 Modern genetic work has found that a total of fifteen genes may confer resistance to apple scab.
 Many of these genes have been isolated from wild Malus spp. populations in East Asia, where a high level of species diversity still remains.
 Of these resistance genes, the Vf (Rvi6) gene is the most well-studied and is currently being used by researchers seeking to develop resistant cultivars using transgenic technology.
+Another resistance gene is Va from Antonovka.
 While the development of transgenic resistant cultivars may reduce management costs in orchards, limited market acceptance pose a barrier to early adoption by commercial growers.
 Moreover, researchers have observed a breakdown of resistance genes by Venturia populations, posing another significant barrier to the success of this technology.